carbynestack/carbynestack.github.io/docs/community/events/csc23/index.md

 ???+ abstract "Abstract"

-    Technically, Carbyne Stack is envisioned as a cloud-native operating system for MPC workloads, managing resources to make them run as efficiently as possible in real-world multi-cloud deployments.
+    Carbyne Stack is envisioned as a cloud-native operating system for MPC workloads, managing resources to make them run as efficiently as possible in real-world multi-cloud deployments.
 From a business perspective, it's the seed for an upcoming open ecosystem of technology